BRY402/SBPacker-mini/README.md

-# SBPacker-mini
+# SBPacker
-A reasonably lightweight Lua packer for Roblox script builders
+A Lua packer for Roblox script builders

-The smaller version of the full (still WIP) SBPacker

 ## Why I made this
 * Sometimes, I have some scripts that are better separated.
 This code allows me to join them (and have them working as intended) without modifying a single byte of code.